 One Dot Per Person (US)This map is an American snapshot; it provides an accessible visualization of geographic distribution, population density, and racial diversity of the American people in every neighborhood in the entire country.
 The map displays 308,745,538 dots, one for each person residing in the United States at the location they were counted during the 2010 Census.
 Each dot is color-coded by the individual’s race and ethnicity.
 The map is presented in both black and white and full color versions.
 In the color version, each dot is color-coded by race.

-Contact Barry Hirsch, President, for further information regarding the Club, or Rick Massell regarding this website
+Contact Rick Massell , President, (rickm @ sonic.net) for further information regarding the club, or John Broughton (johnbroughton @ comcast.net ) for information regarding this website

 Our next meeting will be a regular 4th Thursday meeting at the Windsor Round Table Pizza restaurant, 8499 Old Redwood Highway.
-Our featured speaker is Maureen McSorley, a Windsor attorney who specializes in immigration and nationality law.
+The speaker will be the three endorsed candidates for the Windsor school board.

 The meeting is free and open to the everyone; pizza will be served.